dashifen/repository/README.md

 _Repository_ (noun): a place, building, or receptacle where things are or may be stored.

-This package defines an object, AbstractRepository, that provides read-only access to its protected properties using `__get()`.
-If there are protected properties that need to remain hidden, you can specify a list that won't be returned in that way.
+This package defines an object, `AbstractRepository`, that provides read-only access to its protected properties using `__get()`.
+If there are protected properties that need to remain hidden from external scopes, you can specify a list that won't be returned in that way.

 ## Installation